Brake Failure Accident Loans

 Product liability refers to the responsibility of a manufacturer to create a safe product for the consumer.
 If the product proves to be hazardous, the manufacturer is held responsible and must cover any damages.
 In the case of brake failure, the plaintiff must prove that the brakes were defective and ultimately caused the accident and injuries.
 This can be proven by providing evidence that shows the car was either poorly made or was made in conjunction with other cars with the same issue.

-If, however, brake failure happened as a result of a fixable issue or failure to maintain the vehicle, the driver is held accountable.
+If, however, brake failure results from an otherwise fixable issue or failure to maintain the vehicle, the driver is held accountable.
 It is up to the driver to take his or her car in for regular maintenance and ensure that the vehicle is safe to drive before taking it out on the road.
 It is possible to file a claim against a mechanic for causing faulty brakes.
 Just be sure to ask for legal assistance and back any claim up with evidence.

 Because of higher settlement values associated with brake failure cases, brake failure lawsuit loans can often be higher dollar value than regular car accident loans.
 Give us a call at at (800) 385-3660 to learn more.